SuHuynh/License-Plate-Recognition---Pytorch/README.md

 ## Dataset

 You can download the dataset [here](https://drive.google.com/open?id=1pCQVi_zW_l2m3RFTfD1Xhj2UkxDevIE4).
-Then extract it and copy to folder 'datanew'.
+Then extract it and copy to folder 'data_new'.
 Read the .csv file to know how to make the directory.

 ## Some results